mingdongt/csv_to_xml_data_analyst/README.md

 # csv_to_xml_data_analyst
-A python program which reads data from csv file safely then generate and write feature data to a xml file.
+A python program which reads data from csv file safely then generates and writes feature data to a xml file.
 ## Project Details